 Tips on how to start drawing and what you need

 Anyone can learn how to draw.
-It’s not a talent that you are born with, but rather a skill that can be acquired through practice and patience.
-To get started, all you need is some paper, a pencil, and a little bit of instruction.
+It’s not a talent you are born with, but rather a skill that can be acquired through practice and patience.
+To get started, all you need is some paper, a pencil, and some guidance.

 Learning to draw is not something that you need to be born with a natural talent for.
 It’s a skill that can be developed through consistent practice and patience.
 While some people may have a talent for drawing that allows them to learn faster, anyone can become an excellent artist with hard work and dedication.